Reconstructing the spatial structure of quantum correlations in materials: Theory of quantum correlation functions

-For $C$ to be a well-defined measure of quantum coherence, the function $h(x)$ must satisfy basic mathematical properties \cite{Petz1996,Gibiliscoetal2007,Frerot2017,Frerotetal2022}, namely $h(x) \sim x$ when $x\to 0$, and $h(x \to \infty) = 1$; in this way it acts a high-pass filter for frequencies $\hbar \omega \gg k_B T$, associated with excitation modes behaving quantum-mechanically at temperature $T$.
+For $C$ to be a well-defined measure of quantum coherence, the function $h(x)$ must satisfy basic mathematical properties \cite{Petz1996,Gibiliscoetal2007,Frerot2017,Frerotetal2022}, namely $h(x) \sim x$ when $x\to 0$, and $h(x \to \infty) = 1$; in this way it acts as a high-pass filter for frequencies $\hbar \omega \gg k_B T$, associated with excitation modes behaving quantum-mechanically at temperature $T$.
 Summing Eq.~\eqref{eq:C} over the spatial indices yields a quantum coherence measure associated with the observable $O$, $I[O;h,\rho] = \sum_{ij} C[O_i,O_j;h,\rho]$.
+Notable special cases include: { \begin{enumerate} \item the quantum Fisher information (QFI), $I[O;4h_\mathrm{QFI},\rho] = \mathrm{QFI}(O;\rho)$ for which \cite{Hauke2016,Frerot2017, Frerotetal2022}